yuisanae2f/CPure/headers/Container/Unit.md

 };
 ```
 is the slicer for a `pointer`.
-'s each member shares its data each other.
+has members share their data each other.
 ```c
 union ae2f_Unit un = {4};
 un.bt8 == un.ubt1;	// 1, true